 The first oral aminosalicylate developed, sulfasalazine, consists of a sulfapyridine carrier moiety linked to 5-ASA via an azo bond.
 Colonic bacteria cleave the azo bond, converting sulfasalazine into sulfapyridine and 5-ASA moieties.
 While the sulfapyridine is absorbed and excreted in the urine, the 5-ASA component stays in the colon and is excreted in the feces.
 Although the specific mechanism is unknown, the intralumenal activity of 5-ASA produces a local therapeutic effect.
 Mucosal production of arachidonic acid metabolites, through cyclooxygenase and lipoxygenase pathways, is increased in patients with chronic inflammatory bowel disease.
 5-ASA may decrease inflammation by blocking production of arachidonic acid metabolites in the colon.
-Also metabolites in the colon.
+22, 23

-Newer oral agents were developed to enhance 5-ASA delivery to the colon and reduce the incidence of adverse events.22 The formulations fall into three categories: azo-bonded prodrug formulations (Colazal, Dipentum), delayed-release formulations achieved by pH shift (Apriso, Asacol, and Lialda) or controlled-release formulations (Pentasa).
-The azo-bonded prodrugs are similar to sulfasalazine, and colonic bacteria are required to cleave the azo bond and release the active 5-ASA moiety.^{23,24} Effectiveness of delayed and controlled-release formulations may be variable because release of mesalamine is pH-dependent.
-As a result, early release increases absorption of 5-ASA in the proximal small intestine, increasing systemic exposure to 5-ASA and possible nephrotoxicity.25 Apriso capsules have the Intellicor extended release delivery technology that combines an enteric pH-dependent coating giving a delayed release starting at a pH of 6.0 followed by a polymer matrix core that provides for extended release.26 Asacol tablets are coated with a pH-sensitive acrylic polymer which delays the release of 5-ASA.
+Newer oral agents were developed to enhance 5-ASA delivery to the colon and reduce the incidence of adverse events.24 The formulations fall into three categories: azo-bonded prodrug formulations (Colazal, Dipentum), delayed-release formulations achieved by pH shift (Apriso, Asacol, Asacol HD and Lialda) or controlled-release formulations (Pentasa).
+The azo-bonded prodrugs are similar to sulfasalazine, and colonic bacteria are required to cleave the azo bond and release the active 5-ASA moiety.^{25,26} Effectiveness of delayed and controlled-release formulations may be variable because release of mesalamine is pH-dependent.
+As a result, early release increases absorption of 5-ASA in the proximal small intestine, increasing systemic exposure to 5-ASA and possible nephrotoxicity.27 Apriso capsules have the Intellicor extended release delivery technology that combines an enteric pH-dependent coating giving a delayed release starting at a pH of 6.0 followed by a polymer matrix core that provides for extended release.28 Asacol and Asacol HD tablets are coated with a pH-sensitive acrylic polymer that delays the release of 5-ASA.
 Lialda uses MMX technology, a pH-dependent gastro-resistant coating, to delay the release of 5-ASA from the tablet core to the colon.
 Pentasa uses a water gradient to release microspheres containing 5-ASA from the capsule.

 Mesalamine is available as suppositories (Canasa) and enemas that deliver 5-ASA directly to the site of action.
 For treatment of ulcerative proctitis, mesalamine suppositories (or corticosteroid foam), which deliver drug to the rectum, are appropriate for disease of up to 20 cm of distal colon.
-Mesalamine (or corticosteroid) retention enemas, which distribute drug to the left colon, can be used for active disease involving up to 60 cm of distal colon.27
+Mesalamine (or corticosteroid) retention enemas, which distribute drug to the left colon, can be used for active disease involving up to 60 cm of distal colon.29 A new sulfite-free formulation of mesalamine enema (sfRowasa) has been FDA-approved.

-Pharmacokinetics^{28,29,30,31,32,33,34,35,36,37}
+Pharmacokinetics 30,31,32,33,34,35,36,37,38,39,40

 All oral products are designed to release 5-ASA for action in the intestine so absorption is intended to be minimal.
 Absorbed 5-ASA and its metabolites are excreted in the urine.
 The majority of 5-ASA remains in the colonic lumen and is excreted in feces.
-The elimination half-life of 5-ASA ranges from two to 15 hours due to the different formulations of the drugs.
+The elimination half-life of 5-ASA can range from two to 15 hours due to the different formulations of the drugs.